Estimated reading time: 6 Minutes

 The Welsh Government has issued guidance about coronavirus for landlords and managing agents in the private rented sector.
-A range of guidance specifically for social landlords has also been issued by the Welsh Government.
+A range of coronavirus related guidance specifically for social landlords has also been issued by the Welsh Government.

 Mortgage lenders have agreed to help borrowers struggling to make payments during the current coronavirus outbreak.

 Lenders agreed to offer three month mortgage payment holidays to borrowers in financial difficulty because of coronavirus.
 HM Treasury confirmed on 22 May that homeowners struggling to pay their mortgage due to coronavirus will be able to extend their mortgage payment holiday for a further three months, or start making reduced payments.
 Answers to some frequently asked questions are on the UK Finance website.
-Lenders have agreed to extend the moratorium on involuntary repossession for residential and buy-to-let customers to 31 October 2020 in accordance with Financial Conduct Authority guidance.
+Lenders have also agreed to extend the moratorium on involuntary repossession for residential and buy-to-let customers to 31 October 2020 in accordance with Financial Conduct Authority guidance.

 Homeowners who have bought a property through the Welsh Government’s Help to Buy – Wales scheme, can apply for an interest repayment holiday of up to three months if they are making interest payments on their loan and may suffer financial hardship as a result of the coronavirus outbreak.